knpuniversity/php-beginner-series/knpu/episode2/reading-form-data.rst

 Here's the secret: ``$_POST`` is one of just a few variables called "superglobals".
-That's nothing more than a heroic way of saying that ``$_POST`` is always magically defined and equal to any submitted form data.
+That's nothing more than a heroic way of saying that ``$_POST`` is always magically available and equal to any submitted form data.

 The other superglobals include ``$_GET``, ``$_SERVER`` and a few others.
 We'll talk about them later, but they all have one thing in common, besides their love of capital letters.
-Each super-global gives you information about the HTTP request out browser sent.
+Each super-global gives you information about the HTTP request our browser sent.

 Getting the Form Data
 ---------------------